-Copy & Paste is a way of duplicating a file (a document, a picture, a video etc), and then placing that duplicate file somewhere else on your computer.
+Copy & Paste is a way of duplicating a file (a document, a picture, a video etc) or an entire folder, and then placing that duplicate somewhere else on your computer.

-For example, if you wanted to put some pictures onto a USB stick, but still keep the originals on your computer, you’d Copy and Paste them to the USB stick.
+For example, if you wanted to put some pictures onto a USB stick, but still keep the originals on your computer, you could Copy and Paste them to the USB stick.

 How To Copy And Paste.

-To see how to Copy and Paste, we’ll use the example of copying a single picture from the Pictures folder and pasting that picture onto your Desktop.
+To see how you can use Copy and Paste, we’ll use the example of copying a single picture from the Pictures folder and pasting that picture onto your Desktop.
 It’s the kind of common thing that many of us will want to do from time to time.

 We’ll be using File Explorer to find the files, folders and drives that we need.
 We covered using File Explorer earlier in the course.
 If you missed it you can check it out here How To Use Windows File Explorer